tarun-21203/SmartStream/README.md

 With video content consumption at an all-time high, users face information overload and time constraints.
 Smart Stream bridges this gap by converting video content into digestible summaries and enabling interactive Q&A sessions.
 Users can quickly understand video content and dive deeper into specific topics through natural language conversations.

 ## Key Features
-- **🎯 Smart Transcript Extraction** - Reliable extraction from YouTube videos using yt-dlp
+- **Smart Transcript Extraction** - Reliable extraction from YouTube videos using yt-dlp
-- **🤖 AI-Powered Summaries** - Intelligent summarization using Groq's LLM technology
+- **AI-Powered Summaries** - Intelligent summarization using Groq's LLM technology
-- **💬 Interactive Chat Bot** - Ask questions about video content and get instant answers
+- **Interactive Chat Bot** - Ask questions about video content and get instant answers
-- **📊 Handles Large Videos** - Smart chunking for long transcripts with comprehensive summaries
+- **Handles Large Videos** - Smart chunking for long transcripts with comprehensive summaries

 ## Implementation